 Children start learning about people and their surroundings from an early age, which is why teaching them adjectives is the perfect way to give them a solid foundation from which they can experience the world and build their vocabulary.
 In addition, by learning how to use adjectives to describe these experiences, kids start to feel more in control of their own world.
 The value of adjectives for kids comes from its ability to characterise a noun, giving more detailed and imaginative information about the object of discussion.

-By adding the ability to visualise something more clearly, a reader can learn to convey feelings with more emotion, and to describe exactly what you want.
-Do you want your child to expand their vocabulary by learning age-appropriate adjectives for just 20 minutes everyday?
+By adding the ability to visualise something more clearly, a reader can learn to convey feelings with more emotion and to describe exactly what you want.
+Do you want your child to expand their vocabulary by learning age-appropriate adjectives for kids for just 20 minutes every day?
 Then you should get the KidSmart app.
-KidSmart is more than just being one of those writing apps for kids, but a tried and tested educational tool geared towards critical thinking and self learning through games and interactive activities.
+KidSmart is more than just being one of those writing apps for kids, but a tried and tested educational tool geared towards critical thinking and self-learning through games and interactive activities.

 Here’s a list of common adjectives for kids that you can start teaching based on their reading and interaction levels:

 Colors: blue, green, purple, orange, black, white, pink, red, yellow

 Size: big, small, short, tall, fat, thin

 Alphabetising the adjectives can help kids learn the words and their respective meanings more quickly and organise their learning process.
 This will also allow them to find adjectives that start with a specific letter more conveniently and explore other options more easily.